yonggqiii/it5100a-notes/src/typeclasses/sections/typeclasses.md

 languages like Python.
 The question then becomes: how does Haskell do it?

-The core idea behind typeclasses and typeclass instances are that typeclasses are implemented as regular algebraic data types, and typeclass instances are implemented as regular terms of typeclasses.
+The core idea behind typeclasses and typeclass instances is that typeclasses are implemented as regular algebraic data types, and typeclass instances are implemented as regular terms of typeclasses.
 Using our `area` example, we can define the typeclass as